James-Chun/MKS22X-FinalProject/README.md

       - Monkeys now shoot arrows from their location that travel to the target balloon dealing damage upon contact
       - Reorganized tabs and moved movement methods from main to the respective classes to clean up the main tab

+James - Finished with path aesthetics
+      - Did aforementioned setup
+      - Had to adjust rotating angle (using asin()) and account for flipped y-coordinate plane
+      - Now will begin work on having path indicate forbidden areas for monkeys

 June 3, 2019
+James - Paths now indicate where not to place monkeys
+      - Once path imaging was figured out this step was easy.
+      - Simply make a rectangle (with larger width to account for the zone size and same length to surround each path segment)
+      - Then color it red
+      - All of this happens when monkey it being dragged

 Devin - Made monkey attacking smoother
       - Worked on ballon taking damage and popping and list manipulation